jothimuruganm/chrometainer/README.md

 # chrometainer
-Chrome OS with Container for Kubernetes written in golang based on Linux Kernal
+Chrome OS with Container for Kubernetes written in golang based on Linux Kernel